This article covers the nitty-gritty details about the Conjoint question.

 - wgt - The choice-set weight parameter for share dependent variables (Best vs. Worst and Continuous Sum Choice Type); possible values are 1 to 10.
 We set this to 1.

 - xcoding - Specifies the way each attribute is coded, continuous or categorical.
 We code all attributes as categorical,

-How are the Part-Worth Utilities and Relative Importances calculated?
+How are Part-Worth Utilities and Relative Importance calculated?